aadi219/aadi219/Aadi Badola Resume.md

 ❖ [github.com/aadi219  ](https://github.com/aadi219/) ❖ [linkedin.com/in/aadibadola/ ](https://www.linkedin.com/in/aadibadola/)
 - - -
 ### SUMMARY
-Enthusiastic and performance-driven full-stack developer and software engineer with a solid foundation in a diverse range of software development concepts such as Data Structures, OOP, Web-App Development, Database Management and Administration, and Systems Design and Analysis.
+Enthusiastic and performance-driven Full-Stack Developer and Software Engineer with a solid foundation in a diverse range of software development concepts such as Data Structures, OOP, Deep Learning, Web-App Development, Database Administration and Systems Design.
 Proficiency in languages such as C#, Java, Python, JavaScript, PL/SQL, PHP, HTML and CSS along with many of their popular frameworks and libraries.
+With an avid interest in Deep Learning, I am excited to combine my skills in software and web development with my growing knowledge of AI and Machine Learning.

 ### HIGHLIGHTS OF QUALIFICATIONS
 - - -